manojijthadani/chirp/docs/architecture_design.md

 ## Project Overview

 TThe API for Nice Services enables developers to create services as individual threads.
 Each service runs in its own thread and is responsible for handling multiple tasks.
 Tasks are registered to a service using the `registerMsgHandler(..)` function that associates a unique message to a task.
 Once registered, these tasks are triggered when the service receives corresponding messages through the `postMsg(..)` call.
+Developers must ensure that the order and data types of parameters remain consistent between the `registerMsgHandler(..)` and `postMsg(..)` calls.
+If there is a mismatch a message will be provided in the debug log.
 Internally, each service manages an event queue to handle and dispatch messages to the appropriate task handlers.
 The tasks registered for a service are gauranteed to run on the same thread and in the order the messages came in.
 Hence all the tasks for a service are thread safe.

 Nice Services is a C++20 library that provides a lightweight, thread-safe message-passing framework for building concurrent services.
 The framework enables developers to create services that communicate through asynchronous message passing, with support for type-safe message handlers and flexible argument passing.

 ### Key Features
-- **Asynchronous Message Passing**: Services communicate through typed messages
+- **Asynchronous Message Passing**: Services communicate through typed messages that are fast.
 - **Thread Safety**: Built-in synchronization mechanisms for concurrent access
 - **Type Safety**: Template-based message handlers with compile-time type checking
-- **Flexible Argument Passing**: Support for various C++ data types including containers
+- **Flexible Argument Passing**: Support for various C++ data types including containers.
+Parameters can be passed directly to the API's instead of containerising them.
-- **Graceful Shutdown**: Controlled service termination with queue draining
+- **Graceful Shutdown Of Services**: Controlled service termination.
-- **Logging Integration**: Thread-safe logging with service-specific contexts
+- **Logging Integration**: Debugging support has been provided with the help of a custom built thread-safe logging mechanism.
+- **External Dependancies**: The only external library that nice-services depends upon are the standard libraries.

 ## System Architecture